Somgonk/Gonk-Design/README.md

-# Gonk-UI
+# Gonk-Design
- A component library
+ The Gonk Design System